 - Think local.
 Local officials are more accessible than state and federal officials and can make a real difference in your community.
 Town halls or city council meetings can be a great introduction for young people to learn about the political process firsthand.

 - Join a group.
 Encourage your teen to contact nonprofits, advocacy groups, or other organizations that align with their interests.
-Many of these organizations welcome youth participation in their cause.
+Many organizations welcome youth participation in their cause.
 Make volunteering a bonding opportunity for you and your teen to share.

 - Sign a petition.
 Encourage your teen to check out Change.org to help the issues that align with their values gain traction.

-- Encourage your teen to use their talents for good!
+- Championing your teen to use their powers for good!
 If they’re a musician, maybe that’s a protest song.
 If they’re a painter, is there an opportunity to contribute to a local mural?
 If your teen is empathetic and a good conversationalist, maybe phone banking and outreach is the place to contribute.
 If computer coding is their forte, how can your teen put their skills to the test and make a difference?

 Our world is facing a number of crises that can feel overwhelming to any teen or adult.
 But when teens involve themselves in political activism and make their voices heard, it can buffer them from the helplessness they may feel otherwise — even prevent them from turning to unhealthy coping mechanisms like substance use.